JohnScience/wasi-exploration/README.md

 * [`binaryen`] - Optimizer and compiler/toolchain library for WebAssembly.
 * [`wabt`] - WABT: The WebAssembly Binary Toolkit.
 * [`witx-codegen`] - A WITX code and documentation generator.
 WITX is a way to describe types and function interfaces for WebAssembly modules.
+* [`wiggle`]  - Wiggle is a code generator for the host side of a witx interface.
+It is invoked as a Rust procedural macro.
+Wiggle is not specialized to any particular WebAssembly runtime.
+It is usable in at least Wasmtime and Lucet.

 ## Limitations and possible problems